Last Friday, I had about 2 hours notice before the In-law’s came over for dinner… at my invitation, but still… it was a tad rushed!

 So I threw together some burgers for the grill, a pasta salad, corn on the cob and a brownie ice cream cake!
 This was definitely one of those “dig through the pantry till I find stuff I can throw together” times!

-I was short on time, so I used a box brownie mix, but feel free to whip up your own homemade version!
+I was short on time, so I used a box brownie mix, but feel free to use my easy brownie recipe!
 Divide the batter between 2 round cake pans and cook according to directions.
 I placed parchment paper on the bottom of my pans so my baked brownies would remove easier.
 After they’ve cooled for about 10 minutes in the pans, just remove the brownies from the pan and let them cool on a cooling rack.

 Once they’re cool completely, set your ice cream out to thaw and grab a springform pan.
 You can pick any ice cream flavor you want, but we happened to have this Reese’s version on-hand and you really can’t go wrong with Reese’s!